GatorloopSoftwareTeam/gatorloop-backend/README.md

 ## TODO
 - ~~standardize json responses~~
-- refactor update and create user to include all changeable fields
+- ~~refactor update and create user to include all changeable fields~~
 - refactor update and create PO to include all changable fields
-- hash passwords
+- hash passwords (passport-local-mongoose)

 - ensure proper permissions for each request
 - ensure no data is leaked by api response (re: update methods)